Alexis Ohanian: Other ventures (2007–present)

-In July 2020, Ohanian was the lead investor in a primarily female group that was awarded a new franchise in the National Women's Soccer League, the top level of the sport for women in the U.S. The new team, later unveiled as Angel City FC, started playing in 2022.
+In July 2020, Ohanian became the founding control owner of a primarily female group that was awarded a new franchise in the National Women's Soccer League, the top level of the sport for women in the U.S. The new team, later unveiled as Angel City FC, started playing in 2022.
 The ownership group, in which women hold a majority interest, includes 14 former members of the U.S. women's national team, Oscar-winning actor Natalie Portman, and many other prominent actors, entertainers, media personalities, and sportspeople, among them Ohanian's wife, Serena Williams.

 In June 2020, Ohanian ended his role as Managing Partner at Initialized, and in June 2021, Ohanian announced a new venture capital firm he is leading named "776".
 In 2024, he launched Athlos, a women's-only track and field event.

+In March 2025, Ohanian co-purchased Digg with original founder Kevin Rose and re-launched it as a rebooted version of Digg's news aggregator with digging and burying features restored and the tagline: "The front page of the internet, now with superpowers."
+During its closed beta stage, it offered 21 generalized communities such as gaming, technology, and entertainment, and was open to 67,000 users on an invite-only basis.
+Its open beta launched to the public on January 14, 2026.

-On May 14, 2025, Ohanian has bought a 10 percent share of Chelsea Women FC for £20 million and will take a seat on their board of directors.
+On May 14, 2025, Ohanian bought a 10 percent stake in Chelsea Women FC for £20 million and took a seat on their board of directors.

 Early-stage tech investing

 Ohanian co-founded Initialized Capital in 2010 and made seed investments in start-ups including Instacart, Zenefits, Opendoor, and Cruise.
 It has had three funds, totaling over $500 million under management.
 In 2014, CB Insights analyzed all the investors in tech, ranking Ohanian number one for network centrality, the breadth of connections an investor has with other investors in the ecosystem, and the quality and depth of those links.
+In July 2015, Ohanian invested $6 million into a consumer survey startup Survata in a Series A round along with other investors including IDG Ventures, Bloomberg Beta, Garry Tan and other angel investors.

 Through Initialized Capital, Ohanian invested $3 million in childcare start-up Kinside in 2019.
 In 2020, Ohanian also invested $4 million in Dispo (David's Disposable).

 In April 2021, Ohanian invested $10 million into social startup pearpop in a Series A round, alongside $6 million coming from other investors including Bessemer Venture Partners, Sound Ventures, Slow Ventures and other celebrities.